-Following the U.S. Food and Drug Administration's ("FDA") authorization to proceed with clinical trials in December 2020, in October 2021, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
-This study, which is being funded by a U.S. Department of Defense grant, is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose ("MTD") of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
-The study is being conducted at Cleveland Clinic and will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
-During the course of the study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
-Initial indications from preliminary analyses suggest that an immune response is being observed.
-In December 2022, we announced that we had reached the MTD.
-We are now expanding the MTD cohort and are vaccinating additional participants at that dose level.
-Upon completion of vaccination and follow-up tests of the expanded cohort, we will compile and analyze the data, and we anticipate presenting the complete immunological data from the trial at a scientific conference or similar setting in the second calendar quarter of 2023.
+In October 2021, following the U.S. Food and Drug Administration's ("FDA") authorization to proceed, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
+This study, which is being funded by a U.S. Department of Defense grant to Cleveland Clinic, is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose ("MTD") of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
+The study is being conducted at Cleveland Clinic.
+The first segment of the study, Phase 1a, will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
+Studies show that 42% of TNBC patients will have a recurrence of their cancer, with most of the recurrences occurring in the first two to three years after standard of care treatment.
+During the course of the Phase 1a study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
+In January 2023, the number of participants in each dose cohort was expanded, and as of August 2023, we had completed vaccinating all patients in these expanded cohorts.
+In December 2023, we presented the immunological data collected to date at the San Antonio Breast Cancer Symposium.
+The data presented show that in the vaccinated women who had been tested to date, various levels of antigen-specific T cell responses were observed at all dose levels.
+We have begun vaccinating participants in up to three additional dose cohorts at dose levels higher than the currently determined MTD and lower than the highest dose where we observed dose limiting toxicity.
+Further, we have commenced vaccination of participants in the second segment of the trial, Phase 1b, that includes participants who have never had cancer, but carry certain genetic mutations such as BRCA1, BRCA2 or PALB2, that indicate a greater ri

 In November 2020, we executed a license agreement with Cleveland Clinic pursuant to which the Company was granted an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by Cleveland Clinic relating to certain ovarian cancer vaccine technology.
+The license agreement requires us to make certain cash payments to Cleveland Clinic upon achievement of specific development milestones.
 This technology pertains to among other things, the use of vaccines for the treatment or prevention of ovarian cancers which express the anti-Mullerian hormone receptor 2 protein containing an extracellular domain ("AMHR2-ED").
 In healthy tissue, this protein regulates growth and development of egg-containing follicles in the ovary.
-While expression of AMHR2-ED naturally and markedly declines after menopause, this protein is expressed at high levels in the ovaries of postmenopausal women with ovarian cancer.
+While expression of AMHR2-ED naturally and markedly declines during menopause, this protein is expressed at high levels in the ovaries of postmenopausal women with ovarian cancer.
 Researchers at Cleveland Clinic believe that a vaccine targeting AMHR2-ED could prevent the occurrence of ovarian cancer.
-We entered into a joint development agreement with Cleveland Clinic to advance this vaccine toward human clinical testing.